top of page

 1807 - 1871

-Image courtesy of the Jack Rogers Collection, Swem Library, William & Mary
+Image courtesy of the R. Jackson Rogers Sr. collection of Powell Family photographs, Swem Library, William & Mary

 Selina Lloyd Powell_edited_edited.jpg